metagenomics/metagenomics-tk/docs/full_pipeline.md

  * `--scratch` is the directory on the worker node where all intermediate results are saved.
  * `--databases` is the directory on the worker node where all databases are saved.
 Already downloaded databases on a shared file system can be configured in the database setting of the corresponding [database section](database.md) in the configuration file.
  * `--output` is the output directory where all results are saved.
 If you want to know more about which outputs are created, then please refer to the [modules section](modules/introduction.md).
  * `--input.paired.path` is the path to a tsv file that lists the datasets that should be processed.
-If you want to provide other parameters, please check the [input section](pipeline_input.md).
+Besides paired end data there are also other input types.
+Please check the [input section](pipeline_input.md).

 !!! note "Parameter override"
     Any parameters defined with a double dash are parameters that override parameters that are already specified in the yaml file.

 ### Input

-Here you can see the the actual input tsv and yaml which will be provided as input.
+Here you can see the actual input tsv and yaml which will be automaitcally downloaded by Nextflow.
-The tsv file only describes the input data while the yaml represents the Toolkit configuration.
+The tsv file only describes the input data while the yaml file represents the Toolkit configuration.

-TODO: describe the toolkit input

 === "TSV Table"